jjw2/SDC_Term1_P4/README.md

 ## 3. Thresholding
 To pick out lane lines, I tested several different combinations of sobel thresholding (magnitude, direction, etc) and color thresholding (red and HLS colorspaces) as covered in the Udacity classroom sessions.
-However, for the project video, I found that my trusty old HSV color selection utitliy - developed in the first project of this course and found [here](https://github.com/jjw2/SDC_Term1_P1) - worked great on its own!
+However, for the project video, I found that my trusty old HSV color selection utility - developed in the first project of this course and found [here](https://github.com/jjw2/SDC_Term1_P1) - worked great on its own!

 Essentially, this function converts the subject image to the HSV color space, and applies a filter on each of the 3 channels to isolate yellow and white colors.
 It even does a decent job of picking out the lane lines on the concrete portions of the road, which is, obviously, where finding the lane lines is the hardest.